 Most Popular Workout Routines

-Video programs were first introduced to our lives through aerobics sessions before the morning news.
-Today we have so many great workout program videos that have evolved into full-on instructable classes as well as skills you can gain qualifications in teaching.
+Before the morning news, video programs were first introduced to our lives through aerobics sessions.
+Today we have so many great workout program videos that have evolved into full-on instructable classes and skills you can gain qualifications in teaching.

 These are the top 3 from our sample of trainers.